coforma/usa-spending-bot/README.md

 ```

 4.Start the application in development mode

 ```bash
 npm run dev
 ```

 ## Code Structure

 The structure below shows where to place specific new files and where to find specific types of files.
 All new commands should have its own file under the `commands` directory.
-The commands are dynamically loaded in the `index.ts`, so just add a new command and follow old ones.

 ```bash
 ├── .env